Posts

 Image

-This little website provides photos and stories from the setup and running of La Decouverte bilingual programme in Christchurch, from the early setup right up to the present day.
+This little website provides photos and stories from the setup and running of La Découverte bilingual programme in Christchurch, from the early setup right up to the present day.
 I'm always happy to add further photos and details.
 Apologies in advance for any errors and/or omissions.
-Current 2023 Staff Associated Directly with La Decouverte Approximate Class Size There has been steady growth in the class numbers since we started out in 2017 at Aotawhiti School before moving to Tuia Burnside Primary School in 2019.
-2017: 6 2018: 12 2019: 26 2020: 30 2021: 32 2022: 40 2023: 50 School Zone The current office zone entry requirements for the school can be found as published on the Ministry of Education website here: https://www.educationcounts.govt.nz/find-school/school/profile?school=3305&district=60&region=13 BURNSIDE PRIMARY SCHOOL (#3305) Enrolment Scheme Description Amendment Commences 24 April 2023 Home Zone All students who live within the home zone described below shall
+For background on the overall FRENZ programme the 2014 Documentary is very useful: Trailer of 2014 FRENZ 20th Anniversary Documentary: https://vimeo.com/89872244 10 Year Anniversary of EDN: https://www.facebook.com/share/v/13v14g6wGj/ Approximate Class Size There has been steady growth in the class numbers since we started out in 2017 at Aotawhiti School before moving to Tuia Burnside Primary School in 2019.
+2017: 6 2018: 12 2019: 26 2020: 30 2021: 32 2022: 40 2023: 50 Bilingual education offers numerous benefits for children, inclu ding: Cognitive Advantages: Enhanced Problem-Solving: Bilingual children often exhibit better problem-solving skills, improved critical thinking, and increased creat...

 Image

 The new school completed construction and the class reached the limit of fifty children across three classes.
-If you have the Weka 1 photo I would love to get a copy as I only have the Weka 2 and Weka 3 photos with our kids in them.
 Weka 1 Weka 2 Weka 3 In the middle of the year, we farewelled three important people in the school.
 Matt Bateman retired after 18 years as the principal of the school.
+Matt made us feel so welcome and loved at the school, that he really does deserve a huge amount of credit for the work has put into the programme.
 Jean Critron took up another role at another school.
 Jean was a teacher of LD since our second year of operation in 2018.
 Christelle returned to France, after four wonderful years of being a teacher with Weka.
-At mid-year the number of children in each year group was broken down like this: Year 0/1 = 13 Year 2 = 13 Year 3 = 6 Year 4 = 9 Year 5 = 6 Year 6 = 5 Total = 52
+In the pouring rain we managed to get a little ceremony going to farewell our teachers and principal at the end of term.
+We then welcomed in out new teachers with Susan and Sonia joining Cindy in the new school buildings that were just completed at the start of Term 3.
+Justin Perriam was appointed by the Board as the new school principal and started work wit...

 Image